I apologize in advance if this artery-clogging, heart-attack inducing bacon wrapped sausage offends, but it is delicious.

 Hello, my name is Wes; Baked Bree is my (much) better half.
-After some gentle insinuation, slight cajoling, and finally the use of strong arm tactics, Bree has allowed me one opportunity to guest post on her blog.
+After some gentle insinuation, slight cajoling, and finally the use of strong-arm tactics, Bree has allowed me one opportunity to guest post on her blog.
 As excited as I am to do this, I am also a little fearful.
 This is Bree’s blog, and it is fantastic.
 I am generally sarcastic and irreverent, but not today.
 I do not dare bite the hand that quite literally feeds me.
-I am so proud of Bree and her blog; I hope I can do it justice….man log style.
+I am so proud of Bree and her blog; I hope I can do it justice….

 One thing I have learned from reading Bree’s blog is that food has much more meaning when it has a story behind it.
-Man log most definitely has a story….and it begins about 1,000 miles off the Pacific Coast of Central America.
-After about the 6th hour of every flight, conversation always turns to food.
+My bacon wrapped sausage most definitely has a story….and it begins about 1,000 miles off the Pacific Coast of Central America.
+After about the 6th hour of every flight, the conversation always turns to food.
 One of our crew members casually mentioned a bacon-wrapped concoction that sounded delicious.
 When we pressed him for details, his response was “It was my birthday, I was too drunk to remember how we made it.”
 We only had three clues…there was sausage, cheese, and a blanket of bacon.
 Just how the blanket was made or how the ingredients fit together we were not sure.

-1 package of bacon
+- 1 package of bacon

-1 good sized sausage, or one pack of ground sausage
+- 1 good-sized sausage, or one pack of ground sausage

-Cheese of your choice
+- Cheese of your choice